scottmaran/pitch_prediction/README.md

 This is surprising to me for many reasons.
 1) From the above quote, each model only has a subset of the possible pitch types as output categories.
 This implies that a model for a given pitcher can never predict a pitch that the pitcher has never previously thrown.
 2) Splitting your data into multiple models not only greatly reduces the sample size for each model, but it also isolates the global information embedded within the features that exist across individual pitchers.
 In other words, a Justin Verlander model can learn how certain features generally impact pitching decisions even if Justin Verlander didn't throw the pitch.
-3) If you want to predict pitches on a previously-unseen pitcher, you need to build a whole new model
+3) If you want to predict pitches on a previously-unseen pitcher, you need to build a whole new model.
-4) And if you want to predict pitches on pitchers with a really low sample size...
+4) And if you want to predict pitches on pitchers with a really low sample size, you'd have few samples for that new model.

 The solution to 1) is to not vary the number of output categories, but the rest are limitations of individual models that are alleviated by a single global model.
 The tradeoff is that the global model may not be able to capture each individual's specific tendencies as well.